DFFB(LOCAL) - REDUCTION IN FORCE: PROGRAM CHANGE

 The Superintendent or designee shall provide each employee written notice of the proposed nonrenewal.
 The notice shall include a statement of the reason for the proposed action and notice that the employee is entitled to a hearing of the type determined by the Board.

 Consideration for Available Positions

 An employee who has received notice of proposed nonrenewal may apply for available positions for which he or she wishes to be considered.
-The employee is responsible for reviewing posted vacancies, submitting an application, and otherwise complying with District procedures to be considered for a particular vacancy.
+The employee must review posted vacancies, submit an application, and otherwise comply with District procedures to be considered for a particular vacancy.